ahsanazmi1/altwallet-checkout-agent/README.md

 AltWallet Checkout Agent is a production-minded Python scaffold for intelligent checkout processing and card recommendations.
 It provides a robust foundation for processing transactions, scoring, and providing intelligent card recommendations with a clean API and CLI interface.

-## What's New in Phase 2
+## What's New in v0.2.0

-Phase 2 introduces intelligent decision-making capabilities that build upon the solid foundation established in Phase 1:
+v0.2.0 introduces the Phase 2 Intelligence Layer with advanced decision-making capabilities that build upon the solid foundation established in v0.1.0:

 ### 🧠 Core Intelligence Engine
 - **Main Orchestrator**: `IntelligenceEngine` class coordinates all intelligence components